josharian/hh/readme.md

 The adapters are `func Wrap`, which is the core low level adapter, and `type Mux`, which lets you avoid writing out `hh.Wrap` repeatedly, particularly when you're re-using a standard suite of errorware.

-The core special error is `*Error`, which gives total control over the HTTP response.
+The core special error interface is `HTTPResponseError`, which gives total control over the HTTP response.
 There are helpers for the most common uses:

-* `E` responds with the default text for the error code.
+* `Error` responds with the default text for the error code.
-* `S` responds with fixed text.
+* `ErrorText` responds with fixed text.
-* `F` responds with fmt.Sprintf-formatted text.
+* `Errorf` responds with fmt.Sprintf-formatted text.
-* `J` responds with JSON-encoded information.
+* `ErrorJSON` responds with JSON-encoded information.

 And a set of top level `Err*` errors for the most common errors (as determined by some highly scientific grepping).

-`(*Error).Error()` returns text designed for internal logging, not for sending to the client (which is the responsibility of `Wrap`).

 Both `Wrap` and `Mux` support integrated errorware, which is a way to log, inspect, and replace errors after the HTTP handler has finished processing.